FINLAND (Unofficial translation)

 Section 40 (6.6.1980/407) A granted patent may be maintained for 20 years from the date on which the application was filed.

-Section 41 (10.5.1985/387) The renewal fee shall be payable on the last day of the calendar month during which the fee year begins.
-The renewal fees for the first two years, however, shall not become payable until the fee for the third fee year is due. renewal fees may not be paid earlier than six months before the due date.
+Section 41 (10.5.1985/387) The annual fee shall be payable on the last day of the calendar month during which the fee year begins.
+The annual fees for the first two years, however, shall not become payable until the fee for the third fee year is due.
+Annual fees may not be paid earlier than six months before the due date.

 Assignment, Licences and Compulsory licences